DemonBoiAnzu/Steel-Dev/README.md

 ### I'm Steel! or, Abraxas!

 I'm a developer who prefers to work alone on things.
+Why?
+Working with others is kinda horrible imo, it does nothing but absolutely ruin my workflow and slow me wayyy down.
+Plus conflicting code styles is just a headache to work with.

 I use:
 * C# (For games, as I prefer using Unity for game development)